StreetEasy Lets New Yorkers Book Reservations for 2046

 The Zillow-owned real estate brand has launched "Reserve Your Future," a 20th anniversary campaign developed with agency Mother New York.

-It lets users book reservations at some of New York’s most recognizable institutions in the year 2046, including:
+It lets users book reservations at some of the city's most recognizable places in the year 2046.

 The initiative serves as an expansion of its "Be a Forever New Yorker" platform, helping hesitant property buyers picture permanence in a city defined by movement.

-"When you’re choosing where to call home, you’re also choosing where to build a life," said Bridget Sullivan, director of integrated marketing at StreetEasy.
+"When you’re choosing where to call home, you’re also choosing where to build a life," Bridget Sullivan, director of integrated marketing at StreetEasy, said in a press release.

 "We recognise that these iconic neighbourhood businesses play as much of a role in New Yorkers’ real estate decisions as StreetEasy does.